ridhwaans/image-comparison/README.md

 ## questions and answers

 Q) How do you know if your code works?
 A) I like to automate testing such as unit tests, integration and end-to-end tests if any that verify the functionality of the features & pieces of the code.
-I feel safe and confident as a developer with shipping working code backed by a test suite.
-Also, code reviews should be enforced which promote code maintainability for all stakeholders
+I feel safe and confident as a developer to ship working working code that is backed by a test suite.
+Also, code reviews should be enforced which promotes code maintainability for all stakeholders.
+See [testing](#testing) for more information.

 Q) How are you going to teach Bjorn how to use the program?
-A) Writing good documentation for the program will explain its usage to Bjorn at a high level and low level.
-Making sure the test coverage runs also helps to see the flow.
-In addition, if there is any difficulty with absorbing and learning, I can schedule a over the shoulder meeting for guidance.
+A) Writing good documentation and test coverage for the program will explain its usage to Bjorn at a high level and low level.
+Making sure the test cases run also helps to see the flow.
+Also, I can schedule a walkthrough or over the shoulder meeting if new users have difficulties.

 Q) Your manager Jeanie is assigning you to a different task and is making Ferris the maintainer of your application.
 How do you make sure he succeeds?
-A) It is a good practice to keep your code well-documented with inline comments and design docs before checking in, because it helps visibility and tracks edge cases or specific uses which may not be clearly apparent.
-Code reviews also serve to familiarize Bjorn and other developers with your work so that they are able to pick up from start.
-Code reviews help bounce ideas off one another, improve team cohesion and success.
+A) It is a good practice to keep your code well-documented with inline comments and design docs before checking in, because it brings visibility and tracks edge cases or specific uses which may not be clearly apparent.
+Code reviews also help bounce ideas off one another, familiarize Bjorn and other maintainers with your work, so that they will be able to hit the ground running.

 Q) How are you ensuring Bjorn gets the latest version of your application?
-A) It is a good practice to apply version control and introduce continuous integration & continuous delivery pipeline across the system.
-With continuous delivery, Bjorn the user will be able to use the latest version of the application, get notified of upcoming updates and rollback any changes if necessary.
+A) It is a good practice to introduce a continuous integration & continuous deployment system across the project.
+With version control & continuous delivery, Bjorn the user will be able to use the latest version of the application, get notified of upcoming updates and rollback any changes if necessary.
 The application can also be containerized so Bjorn is able to get the latest versions.
 Using Docker or similar orchestration, one can setup service discovery and provide runnable images that help with platform independence

 ## installation instructions

-1) Make sure git is installed by running `git --version`, if not installed, see the following:
+1) Make sure git is installed by running `git --version`, if not installed, see below:
 a) if on Mac,
 ```
 # Check for Homebrew and install it if missing